Camlele/marqweee/README.md

 v1.0.0

-This is a set of scripts meant to improve workflow or extend the capability of Photoshop's marquee tools.
+This is a set of scripts meant to improve workflow and extend the capability of Photoshop's marquee tools.

 ## Compatibility